 The research used social identity theory by Samovar in analysing the data to answer the statement of the problems.
 The data is the quotation from the story that related into the problem, and the source of the data is Growing up Asian in Australia book by Alice Pung.
 This research is qualitative research since using library research as the technique of analysis.
-The result shows that diaspora space does exists among the characters through their activities and later it is found that diaspora space holds significant contribution towards identity development through some stages that appear as the keyterms of the analysis.
+The result shows that diaspora space does exists among the characters through their activities and later it is found that diaspora space holds significant contribution towards identity development.